Skip to content

 Backups

-Our primary database runs on Supabase Pro, which takes a daily logical backup and continuous point-in-time recovery (PITR) snapshots.
-The daily backups are retained for the window documented on the Supabase Pro plan; PITR lets us roll forward to within minutes of any moment inside the retention window.
+Our primary database runs on Supabase, hosted in AWS ap-southeast-2 (Sydney).
+Supabase takes daily backups and provides point-in-time recovery (PITR) snapshots; daily backups are retained for the window documented on our Supabase plan, and PITR lets us roll forward to within minutes of any moment inside the retention window.

 Incident response

-We welcome reports from independent security researchers.
-If you believe you’ve found a vulnerability, please email disclose@litehq.com with a clear description, reproduction steps, and (if applicable) a proof-of-concept.
+We don’t run a paid bug-bounty program, but we welcome reports from independent security researchers.
+If you believe you’ve found a vulnerability, please email security@litehq.com with a clear description, reproduction steps, and (if applicable) a proof-of-concept.

 Our promises in return: